CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/coordination_analysis.rst

 species in the system and the factor 2 in the mixed term appears due to :math:`g_{\alpha \beta}(r)` and :math:`g_{\beta \alpha}(r)` being identical.

+Only selected particles
+"""""""""""""""""""""""

+The option :guilabel:`Use only selected particles` restricts the calculation to the currently selected particles.
+This is useful if you want to calculate the RDF only for a specific part of a system.
+If this option is enabled, unselected particles will be treated as if they did not exist during the calculation.
+Their ``Coordination`` values will be set to zero, they will not be counted in the coordination numbers of other particles, and they are ignored in the normalization of the RDF.

 Time-averaged RDF
 """""""""""""""""

-Note that the modifier calculates the instantaneous RDF for the current simulation frame only and outputs it as a :ref:`data table <scene_objects.data_table>` that varies with simulation time.
+Note that the modifier calculates the instantaneous RDF for the current simulation frame only and outputs it as a :ref:`data table <scene_objects.data_table>`, which varies with simulation time.
-Subsequently, you can use the :ref:`particles.modifiers.time_averaging` modifier of OVITO to reduce all per-frame RDFs to one mean RDF, averaging over all frames of the loaded trajectory.
+Subsequently, you can use the :ref:`particles.modifiers.time_averaging` modifier of OVITO to aggregate all per-frame RDFs into one mean RDF, averaging the distribution over all frames of the loaded trajectory.

 Bond length distribution
 """"""""""""""""""""""""